srv1n/rzn-browser-bridge/README.md

 - Update the project name in the README and LICENSE files
 - Update the extension ID in the manifest files (see Setup Instructions)
 - Customize the application and extension logic for your specific needs
+- Review the extension's package.json and adjust dependencies if needed
+- Consider updating the broker name in the manifest to match your project name

 ## Table of Contents